citp/privacy-policy-historical/c/co/cor/coroflot.com.md

 **Links**

-This web site contains links to other sites.
+This website contains links to other sites.
 Please be aware that Coroflot is not responsible for the privacy practices of such other sites.
-We encourage our users to be aware when they leave our site and to read the privacy statements of each and every web site that collects personally identifiable information.
+We encourage our users to be aware when they leave our site and to read the privacy statements of each and every website that collects personally identifiable information.
 This privacy statement applies solely to information collected by this Web site.

 **Newsletter**